when to go

 When you are at the Taj Mahal

-• Shot from the arch of the main door
+• Shot from the main door arch

 Security at the Taj Mahal